csyfjiang/U-MLLA/README.md

-# MLLA-UNet
+# U-MLLA+

-The codes for the work "MLLA-UNet: Mamba-like Linear Attention in an Efficient U-Shape Model for Medical Image Segmentation".
+The codes for the work "U-MLLA+: A Cognitive-Inspired Enhancement of Linear Attention for Medical Image Segmentation".

 ## 1. Pretrained Models: You can choose a pretrained model based on your preference.